-Getting into the Sport: Started inline skating at age 9… Began doing long track speed skating at age 16 after being recruited through an Own the Podium program… Outside Interests: Enrolled in Urban Studies at the University of Calgary… Odds and Ends: Role models include Terry Fox and Doug Gilmour… Motto: “If you ain’t first, you’re last.”
+Getting into the Sport: Started inline skating at age 9 and competed at the world championships in 2004 and 2005… Began doing long track speed skating at age 16 after being recruited through an Own the Podium program… Outside Interests: Enrolled in Urban Studies at the University of Calgary, with hopes of becoming an industrial designer, architect or urban planner… Enjoys watching the Toronto Blue Jays in the summer and the Toronto Maple Leafs in the winter… Odds and Ends: Role models include Terry Fox and Doug Gilmour… His collection from his travels includes a cowbell from Bavaria, mini wooden skates from the Netherlands, a beer stein from Berlin and a Viking bowl from Norway… Favourite motto: Life is 10% what happens to you and 90% how you respond to it…

 Notable International Results